SomeWeekendReading/someweekendreading.github.io/_posts/2022-02-23-pessimism-and-optimism.md

 interaction of cancer PD-1 therapies and latent/hidden HIV virus in people taking maintenance therapy for AIDS.

-The paper is, alas, paywalled; but Lowe's description is fascinating:
+The paper is, alas, paywalled; but Lowe's description is fascinating.
+First, some background:
 - PD-1 ("programmable death receptor 1") is a gene now at the focus of many innovative immunotherapies in cancer.
   - It basically calms down T cells, stopping them from killing things.